s-agawane/DIY-business-website/README.md

 # business-website
  Build your online presence using this business website builder.
 Add your company, logo, products, etc. and manage your content on the fly.

- Powered by python and secure django web framework.
+ Powered by python and django web framework.